Thank you to Earth Mama Organics for sponsoring this post on how to take care of your body after giving birth. All opinions remain my own.

 Being a mama is an incredible feeling and I’m doing my best to soak up all of the newborn snuggles, smells, changes, and firsts.
 I know they do not last long and I’m savoring all the time home with him I can have until our new normal comes in a few weeks and I go back to work full time.

-There’s a reason this post in particular is coming at you after six weeks.
+There’s a reason this post on how to take care of your body after giving birth in particular is coming at you after six weeks.

 Six weeks is generally known to be a mama’s first (and only!) wellness check up after baby.
 It’s likely the week you’ll be cleared to work out again and have sex again (even if you’re not in the mood for either.)